alberto-paparella/QueueSimulation/README.md

 # Queue Simulation

+Design of a M/M/Y/Y queue simulation.
+The project has been developed using C language.
+Documentation is at the moment of writing only written in Italian, as well as in code comments, as it was developed during the second year of a Bachelor Degree in Italian.

-## SIMULAZIONE DI UN SISTEMA A CODA M/M/Y/Y
+## SIMULAZIONE DI UN SISTEMA A CODA M/M/Y/Y (IT)

 Progetto di un Sistema a Coda M/M/Y/Y per il corso di Reti di Telecomunicazioni tenuto dal professor Andrea Conti, Corso di Laurea Triennale in Informatica, A.A.
 2019 - 2020.